top of page

 More recently I have been referred for some trauma counselling through BDC therapy.
 Although referred via my doctor I think this is also a service you can self refer to.

-I am currently on a waiting list.
 I think the trauma of my mums death has manifested in other ways and I think it’s important to address what I’ve been through and to try and process it.
-Hopefully it will help me moving forward.

 How has grief affected me

-With regards to the social side of my life, unfortunately I have become a bit distant with my friends.
-I can't really put my finger on why this is but in general I am inactive on group chats, failing to respond to messages etc (or being very rubbish at it)
+With regards to the social side of my life, unfortunately I was a little bit distant with my friends.
+I can't really put my finger on why this is but in general I became less active on group chats, failing to respond to messages etc (or being very rubbish at it)

 I am quite an antisocial person in general (in terms as socialising in person) but as someone who has always kept in daily contact with most of my friends this has definitely been a big change.